siberianfox/tinygwiki/Jerk-Controlled-Motion-Explained.md

 At it's core, controlled jerk motion planning is about ensuring that motors, and hence the entire machine, more closely obey the physics of motion.
 From a math and physics perspective, the derivatives ("rates of change") of position are velocity (1st derivative), acceleration (2nd derivative), and jerk (3rd derivative).
 To **_control_** the jerk means to keep it within the limits of the machine.
 In TinyG and G2 Core the velocity and jerk limits are tunable.

 _Note: In the past TinyG used 3rd-order "constant jerk" motion planning, similar to a form of controlled-jerk motion planning that is found in some commercial products.
-As far as we know, no commercial CNC products advertise that they use 6th-order motion planning.
-TinyG has since moved on to even smoother motion control that uses further derivatives "snap" (4th derivative), "crackle" (5th derivative), and "pop" (6th derivative)._
+TinyG has since moved on to even smoother motion control that uses further derivatives "snap" (4th derivative), "crackle" (5th derivative), and "pop" (6th derivative).
+As far as we know, no commercial CNC products advertise that they use 6th-order motion planning._

 *The animations below illustrate a typical acceleration move from 0 mm/min to 2000mm/min, using both controlled jerk and constant acceleration.
 Settings used are typical for machines such as a Shapeoko2, Shapeoko3, or Xcarve.*